 Business Responsibility Report

-The Business Responsibility Report as per Regulation 34 of the Listing Regulations is annexed as Annexure - 4 and forms integral part of the Annual Report.
+As stipulated under the Listing Regulations, the Business Responsibility Report describing the initiatives taken by the Company from an environmental, social and governance perspective is annexed as Annexure 3 and forms an integral part of the Annual Report.

-In terms of Section 204 of the Companies Act, 2013, on the recommendation of the Audit Committee, the Board of Directors had appointed M/s.
+In terms of Section 204 of the Companies Act, 2013 read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Audit Committee recommended, and the Board of Directors appointed M/s.
 S.N.
-Ananthasubramanian & Co., Company Secretaries (PCS Registration No. 1774) as the Secretarial Auditors of the Company in relation to the financial year 2016.
-The Company has received their consent for appointment.
+Ananthasubramanian & Co., Company Secretaries (Registration No.: 1774) as the Secretarial Auditors of the Company in relation to the financial year ending 31st December 2022.

 Meetings of the Board

 Seven Meetings of the Board of Directors of the Company were held during the year 2021.
 The particulars of the meetings held and attendance by Directors are detailed in the Corporate Governance Report, which is annexed as Annexure 1 and forms an integral part of this Report.